What do you want to do ?

 VCAT’s fees are set by the Victorian Government.

-You don’t have to pay fees if you are:
+You automatically don’t need to pay any fees if you are:

 People and businesses who pay the standard rate include:

-Businesses with a turnover of more than $200,000 in the last full financial year pay the corporate fee rate.
+Businesses with a turnover of $300,000 or more in the last full financial year pay the corporate rate.

 Schools and government organisations are part of this fee category.